analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Saving Sound Snippets to SD Card

-The following option has been add to [`project.mk`](project.mk).
-To enable saving the detected sound snippets to SD card make sure the `PROJ_CFLAGS" line is uncommented.
+The following option has been added to [`project.mk`](project.mk).
+To enable saving the detected sound snippets to the SD card make sure the `PROJ_CFLAGS" line is uncommented.

 ```make
 # If enabled, it saves out the Mic samples used for inference to SDCARD
 PROJ_CFLAGS+=-DSEND_MIC_OUT_SDCARD
 ```

-When this mode is enabled, a new sequential directory is created on the SD card on every power up or reset.
+When this mode is enabled, a new sequential directory is created on the SD card on every power-up or reset.
 ![directory](Resources/SDcard_files.PNG)

-After a few moment, the green LED lights up and upon detecting a new word, the LED blinks and a file is created with 8-bit sample recorded audio.
+After a few moments, the green LED lights up and upon detecting a new word, the LED blinks and a file is created with 8-bit sample recorded audio.
 The file name includes an index and the detected word.
 If the detection has low confidence, the file name will have a "_L" suffix. (for example `0003_RIGHT_L`)

 ![snippets](Resources/soundSnippet.PNG)